microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

   * *export TF_VAR_ARC_DC_RG*='Azure resource group where all future Azure Arc resources will be deployed'
   * *export TF_VAR_ARC_DC_REGION*='Azure location where the Azure Arc Data Controller resource will be created in Azure' (Currently, supported regions supported are eastus, eastus2, centralus, westus2, westeurope, southeastasia)
   * *export TF_VAR_deploy_SQLMI*='Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we leave it set to true'
-  * *export TF_VAR_deploy_PostgreSQL*='Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this scenario we leave it set to false'
+  * *export TF_VAR_deploy_PostgreSQL*='Boolean that sets whether or not to deploy PostgreSQL, for this scenario we leave it set to false'
   * *export TF_VAR_templateBaseUrl*='GitHub URL to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://github.com/microsoft/azure_arc) repository, but you can point this to your forked repo as well - e.g. `https://raw.githubusercontent.com/your--github--account/azure_arc/your--branch/azure_arc_data_jumpstart/gke/terraform/`.'

-    > **Note: If you are running in a PowerShell environment, to set the Terraform environment variables see example below**
+    > **NOTE: If you are running in a PowerShell environment, to set the Terraform environment variables see example below**

     ```powershell
     $env:TF_VAR_gcp_project_id='azure-arc-demo-xxxxxx'